multihack/multihack-web/README.md

 ###Deploy your Website Instantly
 MultiHack uses <a href="https://github.com/RationalCoding/HyperHost">HyperHost</a> to deploy your web project to the web instantly.
-Tests designs with clients without needing to setup a server!
+Test designs with clients without ever needing to setup a server!

 ###Syntax Highlighting
 Syntax highlighting for all web languages is supported.